rsz_secure_access_service_edge1

 A network underlay is a physical infrastructure that provides the foundation for a network overlay, a logical abstraction of the underlying physical network.
 The network underlay provides the physical transport of data between nodes, while the overlay provides logical connectivity.

 The network underlay can comprise various technologies, such as Ethernet, Wi-Fi, cellular, satellite, and fiber optics.
-It is the foundation of a network overlay and essential for the proper functioning of the network.
-It provides the transport of data and the physical connections between nodes.
+It is the foundation of a network overlay and essential for its proper functioning.
+It provides data transport and physical connections between nodes.
 It also provides the physical elements that make up the infrastructure, such as routers, switches, and firewalls.

 Overlay networking